 Does your client have to get prior authorization from a D-SNP?

-Yes, your client may need to get prior authorization, depending on the service they are seeking.
+Yes, your client may need to get prior authorization, depending on the service they seek.
 Prior authorization, or prior approval, is an element of a D-SNP.
-Members must get prior authorization from the D-SNPs for many health services before treatment is provided.
+Members must get prior authorization from D-SNPs for many health services before treatment is provided.
 A plan’s Evidence of Coverage can include information on which services may be subject to prior authorization.

 What health care providers are available in a D-SNP?